 The suggested action on the supplier is to schedule the failed SMETS1 Installation into a subsequent Migration Week.

-Requesting Party unable to generate Migration Group File/Migration Group Encrypted File (post SIM Handover)
+Requesting Party unable to generate Migration Group File/Migration Group Encrypted File (post SIM Handover beyond 24 hours)

 There may be a scenario where SMETS1 Installations have been configured so that they can communicate with the DCC Total System in advance of the generation of the Migration Group Encrypted File and the Migration Group File.